Overview of Short Manaslu Circuit Trek

 Embark on the Manaslu Circuit Trek, an unforgettable journey through pristine wilderness, rich cultural heritage, and spectacular Himalayan landscapes.
 Standing in front of Mt.
-Manaslu, the 8th highest peak in the world, and crossing the adventurous Larke La Pass at 5,106 meters, you'll experience the perfect blend of nature’s beauty, thrilling high-altitude challenges, and cultural exploration.
+Manaslu, the 8th-highest peak in the world, and crossing the adventure Pass Larke La, 5,106 meters, you'll experience the perfect blend of nature’s beauty, thrilling high-altitude challenges, and cultural exploration.

 As you trek through lush forests, alpine meadows, and rugged terrain, you may also encounter wildlife native to the Manaslu Conservation Area.
 The conservation area plays a vital role in preserving wildlife and safeguarding the forests, with numerous checkpoints to ensure the area's protection.